 "Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sins, it shall die" (Ezk.18:4 KJV) See also verse 20.

-The English word, 'soul' in verse 4 is a translation from the Hebrew word 'nephesh', which means 'a breathing creature or animal', 'vitality', 'beast', 'body', or 'breath'.
-There is absolutely nothing in the word 'nephesh' that indicates anything other than physical life, whether human or animal.
+The English word, soul in verse 4 is a translation from the Hebrew word nephesh, which means a breathing creature or animal, vitality, beast, body, or breath.
+There is absolutely nothing in the word nephesh which indicates anything other than physical life, whether human or animal.
 And there is nothing throughout the entire Bible that indicates humans are immortal.
-'Nephesh' literally means 'a state of being alive.'
+Nephesh means a state of being alive.

 "For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord" (Rom.6:23 KJV).